Natural gas in the United States: Storage

 Consumption of natural gas in the US is strongly seasonal, higher in the winter than the summer by between 50% and 90%, depending on severity of the winter.
 To make larger volumes of gas available in the winter, companies have established underground gas storage facilities.
-There are three types of natural gas storage units currently in service in the US: salt domes, depleted gas reservoirs, and deep aquifers.
+There are three types of natural gas storage units currently in service in the U.S.: salt domes, depleted gas reservoirs, and deep aquifers.

 The largest volume held in storage was 8.29 trillion cubic feet in October 2012.
-This was equivalent to 26 percent of the total US production in 2014.
+This was equivalent to 26 percent of the total U.S. production in 2014.
 The small mid-summer increase shown on the consumption graph is due to increased gas use for electrical power in the summer.

 Unlike residential, commercial, and industrial use, all of which are higher in winter, electrical power generation uses more gas in the summer.

 Marketing

 From the processing plant, natural gas is sold mostly to gas utility companies.
 In 2014, 46% of the marketed gas was used by commercial and industrial users, 33% by electrical power generators, and 21% by residential consumers.